daenny/climate_group/README.md

 # climate_group

+STATUS: [UN-MAINTAINED].
+Due to personal reasons I am not using this integration anymore.
+I do not have the time to actively maintain it.
+Feel free to fork/take-over.
+I had made in try to get it merged into home assistant: https://github.com/home-assistant/core/pull/77737 but never got around to finish it.

 Home Assistant Climate Group

 Groups multiple climate devices to a single entity.
 Useful if you have for instance multiple radiator thermostats in a room and want to control them all together.